-New chemo drugs and drug combinations are being studied in patients with Hodgkin disease.
-Some drugs, such as vinorelbine, idarubicin, bendamustine, and gemcitabine, are already used to treat other cancers, and have shown promise against Hodgkin disease that has relapsed after other chemo treatments.
-Studies are in progress to see if these drugs could be more effective than the ones now in use.
+A related area of research is finding less-toxic treatments that have fewer serious long-term side effects, yet still cure as many patients as possible.
+Lower doses of chemotherapy (chemo), as well as new chemo drugs and drug combinations are being studied.
+Many of these drugs are already used to treat other cancers and have shown promise against HL that has come back (relapsed) after other chemo treatments.
+Studies are in progress to see if these drugs could work better than the ones now in use.

 This technique has shown encouraging results in early clinical trials against some hard-to-treat Hodgkin lymphomas.
 Doctors are still improving how they make the T cells and are learning the best ways to use them.
 CAR T-cell therapy is only available in clinical trials at this time.

 Monoclonal antibodies (mAbs) are man-made versions of immune system proteins.
 Some can kill cancer cells by themselves.
 Others have radioactive molecules or cell poisons attached to them, which help kill cancer cells.
 An advantage of these drugs is that they seem to target lymphoma cells while having fewer side effects than standard chemo drugs.
-They may be used alone or combined with chemo.
+They may be used alone or along with chemo.

 Ansell SM, Lesokhin AM, Borrello I, et al. PD-1 blockade with nivolumab in relapsed or refractory Hodgkin's lymphoma.
 N Engl J Med.
 2015;372:311-319.